text-machine-lab/quail/quail_challenge_set/Paraphrasing.md

 (c) Fred was looking for a sandwich.
 ```

 Note that inclusion of "sandwich" in (c) makes the question extra challenging, as it is mentioned in the text close to a mention of Fred.
-According to the 2/1 strategy, in the second question of this type per text, we can include two such mentions.

 # <a id="unanswerable"/></a> Unanswerable questions